-The Florida birth injury attorneys at David & Philpot, P.L know all to well the sobering statistics related to birth injuries in the United States.
+The birth injury attorney Longwood, FL trusts at David & Philpot, P.L know all to well the sobering statistics related to birth injuries in the United States.
 Of every 1,000 infants born in the United States, 6 to 8 of them are born with a birth injury.
 That equates to 28,000 infants born with injuries in the United States every year.

 The start of a new family is an unforgettable, exciting time; probably the highlight of your life.
 Childbirth may also be a bit stressful as well as add some additional cost to a family; especially when a baby has suffered an injury at birth.
 An injury caused at birth could easily bring unforeseen financial burden and emotional stress on to a new family.

-This is why it is important to learn more about injuries that occur at birth and why you may consider consulting Florida birth injury attorneys who can assist you in seeking compensation when those injuries were the result of negligence.
+This is why it is important to learn more about injuries that occur at birth and why you may consider consulting a birth injury attorney Longwood, FL turns to who can assist you in seeking compensation when those injuries were the result of negligence.

 What is considered a Florida Birth Injury?